jeffskinnerbox/ubuntu-desktop/README.md

 and you typically find them at place like [Vagrant Cloud][18].
 In most cases, this is usually just a stripped and naked operating system such as Ubuntu.
-My mission here is to take just such a base box, add what is need to make it my Ubuntu GUI Desktop envirnment, and covert this into a new base box for my use.
+My mission here is to take just such a base box, add what is need to make it my Ubuntu GUI Desktop environment, and covert this into a new base box for my use.

 Sources: